Venue Hire

 votes for women!

 Women activists faced many challenges in their fight for the vote.
-Assistant Curator of Modern History, Rebecca Laverty, explores Women’s Suffrage in Ulster.
+Curator of Modern History, Rebecca Laverty, explores Women’s Suffrage in Ulster.

 Explore our History Galleries